romulusmap/hotelSelector/README.md

 # Hotel Selector

-React/typescript project implementing a simple API functionality to fetch a dummy hotel and do some selections on it.
+React/typescript project implementing a simple API functionality to fetch a dummy hotels data and do some selections on it.

 ## Installing